VivekVardhanGubbala/Titanic-EDA/README.md

-# Titanic-EDA# Titanic Dataset - Exploratory Data Analysis (EDA)
+# 🚢 Titanic Dataset - Exploratory Data Analysis (EDA)

-## Objective
+## 📌 Project Overview

-The objective of this project is to perform Exploratory Data Analysis (EDA) on the Titanic dataset using Python.
-The analysis aims to identify patterns, relationships, trends, and anomalies through statistical summaries and visualizations.
+This project performs **Exploratory Data Analysis (EDA)** on the famous Titanic Dataset using Python.
+The objective is to analyze passenger information and identify patterns, relationships, trends, and factors that influenced passenger survival during the Titanic disaster.

+EDA helps transform raw data into meaningful insights through statistical summaries and visualizations.

+---

+## 🎯 Objective

+The main objectives of this project are:

+* Understand the structure of the Titanic dataset.
+* Identify missing values and data quality issues.
+* Perform data cleaning and preprocessing.
+* Analyze statistical properties of the dataset.
+* Visualize patterns and relationships.
+* Discover factors affecting passenger survival.
+* Generate meaningful insights from data.

+---

-## Tools Used
+## 🛠️ Tools & Libraries Used

 * Python
 * Pandas